Dannyj1984/pharmacy-stock-application/README.md

 ## usage

-The application is currently hardcoded with code to update the formulary, from the dashboard, click the button named 'update formulary' which will run the code and output to the console.
+The application is currently hardcoded with code to update the formulary, from the dashboard, click the button named 'update formulary' which will run the code and output to the console and also display the current formulary items on the dashboard in table format.
 The formulary is saved as an array and is output as a table using console.table() with the array sorted so that the list is in alphabetical order making it easy to find a medication as the formulary grows.

-You can add further medication to the formulary by typing into the console,
+You can add further medication to the formulary by typing into the console, adter adding medication in this way, the formulary table will update on the dashboard.

 ````bash
 addMedication([{Medication : "medicationName"}]);